thriveglobal/azure-service-bus-bug/bug-report.md

 ```

 **To Reproduce**
 The entire example application used to reproduce this bug can be found [here](https://github.com/thriveglobal/azure-service-bus-bug/blob/master/bug-report.md)

-* Construct a processor with a handle method that takes a long time to process messages (roughly the idle timeout or longer)
+* Construct a processor with a handle method that takes a long time to process some messages.
+  In this case messages from the `constant` session, for maximum reproducibility it should be roughly the idle timeout or longer.
+Then in a loop:
-* Send messages with a session `constant` every second
+* Send a message with a session `constant`
-* Send messages with a session `intermittent` every 10 seconds (double the idle timeout)
+* Send a message with a session `intermittent`
+* Wait 30s or so

-When the `intermittent` session times out; the message being processed for the `constant` session will be interrupted.
+You'll be able to observe the intermittent session time out; and then the work on the constant session be interrupted.
-If allowed to run for long enough no more messages will be processed for either session.
+If done for long enough eventually you'll see that messages are sent but no longer processed on either session.

 ***Code Snippet***